 Poetry is a composition in verse or language exhibiting conscious attention to patterns.
-The bolded are key to understanding the true nature of poems.
+The bolded are crucial to understanding the true nature of poems.
 Poetry has been in existence for centuries.
-As an art that survived centuries, I was curious to find out why poems are written for so long.
+As an art that survived centuries, I was curious to discover why lyrics are written for so long.
 And to those who write them, what they benefit from it.
-So in this blog post we will focus on what a group of poets has to say on what they benefited from writing (poetry).
+So in this blog post, we will focus on what a group of poets has to say on what they benefited from writing (poetry).

 Poetry is rhythm played softly into the night by a lonesome guitarist.
-Poetry are songs that creates emotions, it understands the times we live in, and play life’s videos.
+Poetry is songs that create emotions; it understands the times we live in and play life’s videos.
 Poetry is the soul of meditation and reflection.
-Poetry is a bucket where all other forms of art grow from.
+Poetry is a bucket from where all other forms of art grow.

 Many authors have different definitions and ideas of poetry.
 But this post is focused on what poetry has done for poets.